One of my more popular posts to help explain a relief or temporary relief hearing Updated for 2016.

 What Does A Temporary Relief Hearing Cost?

 Well these hearings cost money.
 There is a typical $100 motion filing fee you will pay and then there are the hours of work that go into it by you and your lawyer.
 The time it takes can run from a few hours to well over 20 for very complex cases.
 You can see that if possible, you should try your best to work it out with your soon to be ex so that you avoid the cost, emotional energy and time associated with a motion for temporary relief.
+The bottom line is that in most normal divorces a temporary relief hearing will run several thousand dollars.

 Best advice is try to avoid one if possible, try and talk to your soon to be ex and hammer out the details.
 If you can avoid a Temporary Relief Hearing it is usually a good thing, but if you need money, assets or time with you children this is the route to go.